-Pre-requisite: Foods I
+Pre-requisite: Foods I Elective for Grades 9, 10, 11, and 12

 The course explores many aspects of foods ranging from personal food choices to a worldwide look at the future of food.
 It will broaden a person's knowledge and understanding of nutrition, along with basic meal planning and food preparation skills.
 Meal planning will be done with the awareness of nutrition, eye appeal, economy and convenience.